 Maureen Corry is senior advisor for Childbirth Connection programs at the National Partnership for Women & Families.
 She joined the organization in January 2014 when Childbirth Connection joined forces with the National Partnership to integrate maternity care policy, shared decision making and quality improvement into the National Partnership’s program portfolio.

 Prior to this, Corry served for 18 years as executive director of Childbirth Connection (founded in 1918 as Maternity Center Association).
 Her vision and leadership helped position the organization as a powerful and effective advocate for evidence-based maternity care, and maternity care policy and quality improvement.

-Corry lives in Marshfield, Massachusetts with her husband Jim.
+Corry received her Master of Public Health from Yale School of Public Health.
+She lives in Marshfield, Mass., with her husband.
 They have two married sons and four grandchildren.